-An intervention is an unconditional loving, non-judgmental confrontation directed by a professional interventionist in which friends and relatives perform a great act of love!
+An intervention is an unconditionally loving, non-judgmental confrontation directed by a professional interventionist in which friends and relatives perform a great act of love!
 An addiction intervention is a lifesaving effort, whereby loving family member and concerned friends or employers are educated about addictions and mental health.
 A professional intervention is led by a trained certified interventionist providing a solution for the entire family, and an opportunity of recovery from addiction for the patient.

 What is the goal of intervention?

 The goal is to hire a professional interventionist, to help break down the cycle of denial, using a love first approach, by providing a recovery solution.
-Interventions are not only for the untreated person with a alcoholism, drug addictions and or/ complex mental health.
+Interventions are not only for the untreated person with alcoholism, drug addictions and or/ complex mental health.
 An intervention is for the entire family, to create a new story based on recovery from addiction.

 Addiction is a treatable disease.
 Research in the science of addiction and the treatment of substance use disorders has led to the development of evidence-based treatments that help people stop abusing drugs or alcohol and learn skills to have a healthy productive life.
 At Interventions Canada we pride ourselves in Family and Client-Centered Intervention Approaches, meeting our clients and family’s needs.